• Jul 18, 2025

 Tirupati in Winters (November to February):

-Winters, between November and February, are considered the best time to visit Tirumala Tirupati, as the weather tends to be quite pleasant during these months.
+Winters, between November and February, are considered the best time to visit Tirumala Tirupati, as the weather is quite pleasant.
 Devotees from all over the world gather and visit the temple during this time.
-Major festivals like Navratri are also celebrated during the months of October and November.
+Major festivals like Navratri are also celebrated in October and November.

 See also: 15 famous temples in Hyderabad